Basic Musical Notation

 Ties and slurs connect two or more notes together.
 Ties connect notes of the same pitch, forming essentialy one longer note.
 Slurs smoothly connect notes of different pitch.
 This means to play the notes without breaks.
 The first set of notes above exhibit a tie.
 The second show a slur.

-Staccato - Means to play the note very short and detatched.
+Staccato - Means to play the note very short and detached.

-Accent - Means to hit the note harder and louder.
+Accent - Means to hit the note harder and louder, emphasizing it.

-Tenuto - Hold the note for its full value.
+Tenuto - Hold the note for its full value with no decay.

-Fermata - Hold the note longer, approximately half again as long (1.5x), or until conducted to stop.
+Fermata - Hold the note longer, approximately twice as long, or until conducted to stop.

 This symbol is pianissimo, it means play very softly.